kylejcarlton/enablement-interview/slide1.md

 # Main Benefits

-- Increased Efficiency With Faster Infrastructure Provisioning ???
+- Increase efficiency with faster infrastructure provisioning ???
 Faster Infrastructure Provisioning: Terraform can launch instances or resources faster using pre-built machine images from Packer.

 --
 count: false
-- Improved Repeatability Through Infrastructure Reusability and Image Versioning.
-???
-Image Versioning: Packer can generate new versions of machine images automatically, and Terraform can manage their lifecycle.
+- Improve repeatability through infrastructure reusability and image versioning ???
 Infrastructure Reusability: Packer and Terraform configurations can be modular and reusable.
 You can create a library of machine images with Packer, and Terraform can reference these images across multiple infrastructure deployments.
 This approach promotes consistency and reduces duplication of effort.

+Image Versioning: Packer can generate new versions of machine images automatically, and Terraform can manage their lifecycle.
 --
 count: false
-- Reduced Risk From Human Error
+- Strengthen security posture and keep operations streamlined ???
+By leveraging Vault, organizations can strengthen their security posture, streamline operations, and protect sensitive data effectively.
+--
+count: false
+- Reduce risk from human error
 ???
 Immutable Infrastructure: Create consistent and reproducible machine images with Packer that Terraform can provision and manage.
 --
 count: false
 - ...
+???
+And more...
 ---